HumanTree92/esx_advancedgarage/README.md

 # Look in the Wiki before submitting Issues.
 (Failure to abide by this will result in Block)
 * [Added Wiki that has the Common Problems Fixed](https://github.com/HumanTree92/esx_advancedgarage/wiki)
+* Also if you are using Zap-Hosting I will not help with your issues at all.
+Zap is trash.
+If you want a great Server go somewhere else.

 # Helpfull Info:
 * Unable to Store Vehicles you don't own.